philsheard/philsheard.github.io/James Clear interview.md

 44 - Choices set the trajectory, and Habits define how far along the line you get

 46 - "your habits set your floor, your strategy sets your ceiling"

+47.30 - meditation can help you direct your attention but James prefers to design an environment and system to make good habits almost automated